 The LEAD Ranger program is a program of excellence, delivering industry best-practice training over a multi-year period to the future leaders of conservation.

 The program is a collaborative initiative of the International Anti Poaching Foundation (IAPF), the Thin Green Line Foundation, and Ranger Campus.

-LEAD Skills Coaches are supported long-term with updated training aids and equipment, an extensive network of subject matter experts and an online resource base.
+LEAD Instructors are supported long-term with updated training aids and equipment, an extensive network of subject matter experts and an online resource base.